Skip to main content

 How to use Geotab for GPS jamming detection

-Fleets can use their Geotab solution to minimize the negative effects and keep drivers from flying under the radar.
-When a GPS signal is not received, the Trips History map will show a missing or interrupted trip – calling attention to an issue.
+Fleets can use Geotab solutions to minimize the negative effects of GPS blockers and keep drivers from flying under the radar.
+When a GPS signal is not received, the Trips History map will show a missing or interrupted trip, calling attention to an issue.

 A straight line in MyGeotab indicates GPS disruption.

-The GPS module in newer Geotab GO units has a jamming detection function that will trigger the device to report a debug log.
+The GPS module in newer Geotab GO units has a jamming detection function that triggers the device to report a debug log.
 Fleet managers can see this in the MyGeotab log details as: “GpsJammingDetected.”

 Set up alerts for GPS jamming